Connecticut Child Abuse Lawyer

 What is Child Abuse in Connecticut?

-As the best Connecticut child abuse lawyers know, Connecticut DCF laws defining abuse and neglect are broad.
+As the best Connecticut lawyers know, state DCF laws that define child abuse and neglect are broad.
 These definitions are contained in Connecticut General Statutes (“C.G.S.”) §46b-120, but generally, a child may be considered abused due to injury or other signs of maltreatment.
 DCF can initiate an investigation for suspicions of physical abuse, emotional abuse, or sexual abuse.
+The Department of Children and Families investigates allegations of child abuse and neglect throughout the state.
+Typically, DCF receives a referral or a “tip” at its hotline or through the police and, if the referral is accepted, DCF starts an investigation and will send a social worker to your home or to your kids’ school within a few days.

 What is Child Neglect?